k78ma/k78ma.github.io/_pages/about.md

 Hi!
 I’m Kai.
 Welcome to my website.

 I use AI to build smarter robots and autonomous systems.
 Some specific interests include:
-- Robotics (Perception, mapping motion planning, controls)
+- Robotics (Perception, motion planning, SLAM, controls)
-- Large Language Models and Autonomous Agents
+- Foundation models, scaling, and the path toward AGI
-- Other impactful applications of AI (healthcare, agriculture, mining)
+- Impactful applications of AI (healthcare, agriculture, mining)

 Through my past work and projects, I've gained significant experience with developing intelligent systems, from self-driving vehicles to robotic arms.
 I also have research experience in various areas of AI with peer-reviewed publications.
 In general, I aim to find simple solutions to complex problems in order to make the things I build powerful and flexible.